-Dr. Witmer has teaching and research interests in American politics and American Indian politics and policy.
-Within American politics, he specializes in Congress, interest groups, voting and elections.
+Dr. Witmer has teaching and research interest in American politics and American Indian politics and policy, which he often combines in his work.
+Within American politics, he specializes in Congress, interest groups, voting and elections, and US-Cuban relations.
 His interest in American Indian politics and policy includes the mobilization of Indian nations and voters, political incorporation, compacting policy, and tribal/federal and tribal/state relations.
-Dr. Witmerís work on American politics and American Indian politics has appeared in a number of professional journals including Political Research Quarterly, Journal of Environmental Law and Litigation, Social Science Journal, Red Ink, and the Journal of American Ethnic History.
-His current research integrates theories of political incorporation with American Indian political participation.

 Witmer's work on American politics and American Indian politics has appeared in a number of professional journals including The Journal of Politics, Political Research Quarterly, Social Science Quarterly, Journal of Environmental Law and Litigation, Social Science Journal, Red Ink, and the Journal of American Ethnic History.
 He is also co-author of Forced Federalism: Contemporary Challenges to Indigenous Nationhood, University of Oklahoma Press (2008, 2011 paperback) with Jeff Corntassel.